Aupōuri gecko | Kawariki

 Ecology and habitat

-The latin name 'flavirictus' refers to the diagnostic yellow / orange colour at the edges of the mouth.
+The Latin name 'flavirictus' refers to the diagnostic yellow/orange colour at the edges of the mouth.
 Being a combination of the Latin words "flavus" meaning yellow, and "rictus" meaning open mouth.

 Gill, B.J., & Whitaker, A.H.
 (1996).
 New Zealand frogs and reptiles.
 Auckland: David Bateman Limited.

 Hitchmough, R.A., Barr, B., Lettink, M., Monks, J., Reardon, J., Tocher, M., van Winkel, D., Rolfe, J. (2016).
 Conservation status of New Zealand reptiles, 2015; New Zealand threat classification series 17.
 Wellington: New Zealand Department of Conservation.